phaustin/climate_students_eoas/content/ugradsyllabus.rst

    - Students choose final project topic from a selection in discussion with instructors

--  Week 8 (27 Feb - 5 Mar) RHW
-Modelling coupled atmosphere-ocean circulation and internal variability
+Week 8 (27 Feb - 5 Mar) - Modelling coupled atmosphere-ocean circulation and internal variability (RHW)

    - Pre-class reading: Chapter 7 and 8 of Global Physical Climatology (Ocean General Circulation and Climate and Intraseasonal and Interannual variability)